 Passivisation of the other verbs that occur in (1) is assumed to follow the exact same pattern.
-We will not mention passivisation again available for the semantiic interpretation component.
+We will not mention passivisation again

 The selection restrictions and the semantic representation of behindern are transferred unaltered to behindert werden.
 This is a general feature of the passive transformation which (8) exemplifies.
 Because of this general specification it is unnecessary to mention selectional restrictions and semantic representation explicitly in any particular instance of the general rule (such as (8)).